-The programme provides in-depth knowledge about core political science topics, such as modern political institutions, elections, political behaviour and ethics, combined with data-driven governance, e-democracy and critical thinking in the digital society.
-This is reinforced by training in data analytics, research methods and quantitative and qualitative analysis techniques.
+The master's programme in Politics and Governance provides in-depth knowledge about core political science topics, such as political ideas and institutions, elections, and political behaviour, along with a study of digital democratic innovations, electronic governance and digital society.
+This is reinforced by training in data analytics, research methods and techniques of quantitative and qualitative analysis.

 The University of Tartu offers advanced study facilities, excellent libraries, well-equipped computer labs and modern residence halls.
 Interactive and innovative teaching and learning methods are widely used.
 There is a wide variety of opportunities to study abroad, including Erasmus agreements with a broad range of European partner universities.